5a5a8/Python_Practice_Projects/CryptoJournal/README.md

 All of the local files are removed.
 This software can also do the above in reverse, to get your files back.

-This will eventually be moved to its own repository, but there is more work to do before then.
-This is not really a public release.

 ## Installation
 `pip install -r requirements.txt`